canonical/ubuntu-core-docs/docs/explanation/stores/store-overview.md

 Ubuntu Core includes access to the Canonical's [Snap Store](https://snapcraft.io/store) by default.
 This allows any developer to easily release and support apps for multiple architectures, on multiple release channels, from daily builds to stable releases.

-See [Releasing to the Snap Store](https://snapcraft.io/docs/releasing-to-the-snap-store) for more details on how to publish and distribute snaps to devices from the Snap Store.
+See [Publish a snap](https://documentation.ubuntu.com/snapcraft/latest/how-to/publishing/publish-a-snap/) for more details on how to publish and distribute snaps to devices from the Snap Store.

 ## Enterprise Store